-Our plan covers Medicare Part D vaccines.
+Important Message About What You Pay for Vaccines-Our plan covers most Medicare Part D vaccines at no cost to you.
 There are two parts to our coverage of Medicare Part D vaccinations:

-- 1. The first part of coverage is for the cost of the vaccine itself.
+- The first part of coverage is for the cost of the vaccine itself.
 The vaccine is a prescription drug. - 2.
 The second part of coverage is for the cost of giving you the vaccine.
 For example, sometimes you may get the vaccine as a shot given to you by your doctor.